mr-/pyDrinkinbot/README.md

 ##Requirements
 Python, PySide and festival.

-And something to pause music from commandline. (e.g. rhythmbox-client)
+Optinally something to pause music from commandline. (e.g. rhythmbox-client)

 ##TODO:
  - More balanced drinkers-choice